I. Ithaca College Television (ICTV) Statement of Purpose

 Section 1: Pre-Proposal Meetings

-When developing a show to be proposed for the next semester, a meeting with both the Director of Development and Director of Programming is highly encouraged before submitting the final proposal.
+When developing a show to be proposed for the next semester, a meeting with both the Director of Development and the department head who oversees the department in which the show would be produced is highly encouraged before submitting the final proposal.
 This allows for the opportunity to find out if the program truly meets ICTV’s identity.
 All producers are encouraged to send show proposals to their respective department leaders for review, prior to the final proposal submission.

 Section 2: Show Proposals